aarong/feedme-spec/README.md

 Failure parameters:

-- `Success` (boolean) is set to false, indicating no supported versions.
+- `Success` (boolean) is set to false, indicating that none of the versions specified in the client `Handshake` message are supported by the server.

 If returning success, messages take the following form: